Scattered classes of graphs: Introduction

 Finally we characterize rank $k$-scattered graph classes.
 As the cut-rank function may increase when we take a subgraph, subgraph ideals are not suitable for the study of rank $k$-scattered graph classes.
 For instance, complete graphs are rank $1$-scattered and yet an arbitrary graph is a subgraph of a complete graph.

 Instead of subgraphs, the containment relation called \emph{vertex-minors} is more suitable for the study of rank $k$-scattered graph classes.
-A vertex-minor of a graph $G$ is an induced subgraph of a graph that can be obtained from $G$ by a sequence of \emph{local complementations} \cite{Bouchet1987a,Bouchet1989a,Bouchet1990,Oum2004}, where local complementation at a vertex $v$ is an operation to flip the adjacency relations between every pair of neighbors of $v$.
+A vertex-minor of a graph $G$ is an induced subgraph of a graph that can be obtained from $G$ by a sequence of \emph{local complementations}~\cite{Bouchet1987a,Bouchet1989a,Bouchet1990,Oum2004}, where local complementation at a vertex $v$ is an operation to flip the adjacency relations between every pair of neighbors of $v$.
 The precise definition will be presented in Section~\ref{sec:prelim}.
 The cut-rank function is preserved when applying local complementations~\cite{Bouchet1989a,Oum2004} and therefore, the rank $k$-brittleness of a graph does not increase when taking vertex-minors.

 A class $\mathcal{C}$ of graphs is called a \emph{vertex-minor ideal} if it contains every graph isomorphic to a vertex-minor of a graph in $\mathcal C$.
-Here is our last theorem on the characterization of rank $k$-scattered vertex-minor ideals.
+Our last theorem characterizes rank $k$-scattered vertex-minor ideals.

 \begin{theorem} Let $k$ be a positive integer.
 A vertex-minor ideal $\cC$ is rank $k$-scattered if and only if

 for every connected graph $H$ on $k+1$ vertices. \end{theorem}